-This image originally appeared in my Don't Over Think It post.
+This image originally appeared in my Don't Over Think It post. |

 Take the Rubik's Cube.
 When you open the package, an "instructional booklet" will fall out.
 It may as well be a booklet on Quantum Theory printed in Aramaic.
 Really, it's supposed to be a booklet of hints to make solving the Rubik's Cube achievable.
 Fun even.

 It won't take long to realize that booklet is useless.
 If you persist and don't smash the cube into a million tiny pieces, then you will eventually discover a "Beginner's Method" to solving the Rubik's Cube.
 These are all over the Internet.
-These methods actually used to appear in book (you know, those paper thingies).
+These methods actually used to appear in books – (you know, those paper thingies).

 It may seem awkward at first, but the instructions provide a series of tried and true steps and before you know it, Viola!
 You have a solved cube.
 But there are many different ways to skin a cat.